Kristina01111000/Drws_site/README.md

 - use google analytics to see about scorecard, or just use the app?

 3/30
-- Make a new account and see how it works
+- Make a new account and see how it works, all the emails, before he hands out the list of emails

 - figure out the email situation, its time to move on it, not many changes needed